tuxfoo/lbry-seedit/README.md

 Cron job is running inside docker container inside seedit/core/lbrycron file you can adjust it if you do not want script to run every 12h.
 Editing cron will require you to rebuild container with `docker-compose build` then `docker-compose up -d`.

+If you are not using UPNP then you will need to open up TCP port 3333 and UDP port 4444

 # How to clean Download directory
 LBRY SDK downloads files to your disk and splits them into blobs that get seed to network.
 To save disk space you can clean Download directory with command `make clean`.